CoSMoMVPA/CoSMoMVPA/doc/source/ex_searchlight_measure.rst

 Using :ref:`cosmo_spherical_neighborhood`, define a spherical neighborhood with a radius of 3 voxels for each feature (voxel) in ``ds``.
 Show a histogram of the number of features (voxels) in each element in the neighborhood.

-Then, using  :ref:`cosmo_correlation_measure` and the `:ref:cosmo_searchlight` function, compute a whole-brain information map, visualize the result using :ref:`cosmo_slice`, and store the result as a NIFTI file using :ref:`cosmo_map2fmri`.
+Then, using  :ref:`cosmo_correlation_measure` and the :ref:`cosmo_searchlight` function, compute a whole-brain information map, visualize the result using :ref:`cosmo_slice`, and store the result as a NIFTI file using :ref:`cosmo_map2fmri`.
 The NIFTI file can be visualized with any fMRI analysis package; one simple program is MRIcron_.

 Hint: :ref:`run_splithalf_correlations_searchlight_skl`